bslieu19/bslieu19.github.io/_posts/2022-10-18-Cloud-Challenge-Day-1.md

 Each bucket needs to have a unique name, and by default, denies all internet requests.

 The bucket needs to have the option "block public access" turned off, and a bucket policy created to define what can be done with the S3 bucket in json.
 As a test, I used the below bucket policy.
+This will be changed in the future.

 ```json
 {